 The condition for granting a research permit and releasing information or material is that the person conducting the research or writing the report commits to handling the data in line with the legislation concerning the handling of personal data and privacy protection.
-The person conducting the research/writing the report is obliged to use the information or material in confidence and solely for conducting the research/writing the research/writing the research/report, the privacy and anonymity of the persons studied.
+The person conducting the research/writing the report is obliged to use the information or material in confidence and solely for conducting the research/writing the material in question, and to ensure the privacy and anonymity of the persons studied.
 After carrying out the research/report, the material must be disposed of in an appropriate way.
 In this context, the receiver of the research permission also agrees on the practicalities of sending a questionnaire, for example.